HCH1/blog/blog setup blog1.md

 1. You are done!

 ![f1](https://github.com/HCH1/blog/blob/master/fig/setblog2a.JPG)
-## PROS without being a member
+## PROS
-1. post photo.
-1. comment in the post
+1. post photo and comment.
 1. enable story.
 1. link to your FB's friends